Rome

 Rocco Forte Hotel De La Ville

 Rocco Forte Hotel De La Ville occupies an 18th-century palazzo reinvented by Tommaso Ziffer in 2019, and we sense Olga Polizzi’s signature in every detail.
-The 104 rooms blend Carrara marble, midnight-blue velvet and bespoke furniture, with Vicenza stone bathrooms.
+The 104 rooms blend Carrara marble, midnight-blue velvet and bespoke furniture, with bathrooms in Vicenza stone.
 The Irene Forte spa offers treatments based on Mediterranean ingredients, indoor pool included.
-The Mosaico table serves contemporary Italian cuisine, but it’s the Cielo rooftop that justifies the address, unrivalled views over the baroque rooftops.
+The Mosaico restaurant serves contemporary Italian cuisine, but it’s the Cielo rooftop that justifies the address, unrivalled view over the baroque rooftops.
 Service remains attentive without being intrusive, rare at this level.
-From 1 680 € per night, coherent rate for this position above the Piazza di Spagna ✨
+From 1 680 € a night, rate in line for this position above the Piazza di Spagna ✨

 What makes this hotel unique

-• Cielo rooftop with 360° views over St Peter’s, the Pantheon and the Villa Borghese
+• Cielo rooftop with 360° views over St Peter’s, the Pantheon and Villa Borghese

 • Irene Forte spa with indoor pool and phyto-Mediterranean treatments